mistersingh179/bw-dashboard/README.md

 - `pgbouncer` so that it used to manage connections
 - `prisma migrate` does not work with `pool` connections. so need to use direct db url.

+## Prisma Queries
+- it will honor the order in which you specify the `where` keys. this can be helpful to match the indexes

 ## Deployments

 - package.json has `vercel-build` task setup to build TS artifacts & deploy schema to database